-Report on the audit of the Consolidated Financial Statements
+Report on the audit of the consolidated financial statements

-We have audited the accompanying consolidated financial statements of One Point One Solutions Limited (hereinafter referred to as the "Holding Company") and its subsidiary (Holding Company and its subsidiary together referred to as "the Group"), jointly controlled entities, which comprise the consolidated Balance Sheet as at March 31, 2021, and the consolidated statement of Profit and Loss (including consolidated other comprehensive income), the consolidated statement of Changes in Equity and the consolidated cash flows Statement for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies (hereinafter referred to as" the consolidated financial statements").
+We have audited the accompanying consolidated Ind AS financial statements of One Point One Solutions Limited(hereinafter referred to as the "Holding Company") and its subsidiary (holding company and its subsidiary together referred to as "the group) jointly controlled entities, which comprise the Consolidated Balance Sheet as at March 31, 2022, the Consolidated Statement of Profit and Loss(including consolidated statement of other comprehensive income), the consolidated Cash Flow Statement and the consolidated Statement of Changes in Equity and for the year then ended, and notes to the consolidated Ind AS financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "Ind AS consolidated financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid consolidated financial statements give the information required by the Companies Act, 2013 ('the Act") in the manner so required and giveatrue and fair view in conformity with the accounting principles generally accepted in India, of the consolidated state of affairs of the Company asat March 31, 2021, of consolidated profit (including consolidated other comprehensive income), consolidated changes in equity and its consolidated cash flows for the year then ended.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid consolidated Ind AS financial statements give the information required by the Companies Act, 2013 as amended ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the consolidated state of affairs of the group as at March 31, 2022, and its consolidated Profits including consolidated other comprehensive income, its consolidated cash flows and consolidated changes in equity for the year ended on that date.